ayhandis/creditR/README.md

 ## License

-This project is licensed under the GPL-2 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL-2 - See the [LICENSE.md](LICENSE.md) file for details

 ### Built With